 The foregoing sixteen (16) events are quoted from the Rule.
-The SEC requires the listing of the events listed in clauses (i) through (xvi) above, although some of such events may not be applicable to the 2020B Bonds.
+The SEC requires the listing of the events listed in clauses (i) through (xvi) above, although some of such events may not be applicable to the 2021A Subordinate Revenue Bonds.
+For example, the events listed in clauses (iv) and (v) are not applicable to the 2021A Subordinate Revenue Bonds because there is no credit or liquidity enhancement providing for the payment of the 2021A Subordinate Revenue Bonds.